Kris Boyd (American football): Personal life

 Boyd's brother, DeMarco, is a former linebacker for the Texas Longhorns.
 Two of Boyd's cousins, Bobby Taylor and Curtis Brown, also played in the NFL.

 2025 shooting

-On November 16, 2025, Boyd was shot in the abdomen after a dispute turned violent outside a restaurant in Midtown Manhattan.
+On November 16, 2025, around 2 a.m., Boyd was shot in the abdomen after a dispute turned violent outside a restaurant in Midtown Manhattan.

 He was transported to Bellevue Hospital in critical but stable condition.
-No arrests have been made.